Working with Data in Python: Data cleaning, Wrangling, and PreprocessingApril 29, 2023 2023-07-18 12:46

 The process of locating and cleaning with incomplete, inaccurate, or inconsistent data is known as data cleaning.
 It is possible for inaccurate or inconsistent data to produce improper analysis and, ultimately, misleading business outcomes.
 Data cleaning entails a number of processes, such as the removal or imputation of missing values, the correction of typos or errors, and the handling of outliers or anomalies.

 With Python, we may utilize the Pandas library to clean data.
 Pandas is a strong library for data manipulation and can handle a variety of data cleaning tasks.
-Let’s take a look at some common data cleaning tasks and how to accomplish them with Pandas.
+Let’s take a look at some common python data cleaning tasks and how to accomplish them with Pandas.

 - Managing Missing Data: Missing data is a frequent problem in datasets and can occur for a number of reasons, including errors, data corruption, or system failures.
 In Python, we can deal with missing data by using the dropna() method, which eliminates all rows or columns that have missing values.
 As an alternative, we can employ the fillna() technique, which substitutes the column’s mean, median, or mode for any missing values.